• Latest

 Q: What did the judge decide?

 A: He ordered visitation, but I could not take my kids on holidays or summer vacations.
-The judge also said that I couldn’t see my kids on his birthdays.
+The judge also said that I couldn’t see my kids on his birthday.

 Top Myths About Child Law